A GLSM realization of derived equivalence in $U(1) \times U(2)$ models: Small window of anomalous theories

 and

 To see when Eq.~\eqref{dA0} has no solution, we apply a numerical method.
-For example, for $n=3,m=1$ with $q_\alpha+\theta/2\pi=(-1/2,-1/2)$, $\partial_{\tau_1} A_q(\tau_1,\tau_2)=0$ and $\partial_{\tau_2} A_q(\tau_1,\tau_2)=0$ are plotted as the red and blue contours in Fig.~\ref{smallexample}.
+For example, for $n=3,m=1$ with $q_a+\theta/2\pi=(-1/2,-1/2)$, $\partial_{\tau_1} A_q(\tau_1,\tau_2)=0$ and $\partial_{\tau_2} A_q(\tau_1,\tau_2)=0$ are plotted as the red and blue contours in Fig.~\ref{smallexample}.
 Then, the transversal intersection between the red and blue contours implies the solutions to the Coulomb vacuum equations, and therefore the corresponding representation should be ruled out from the small window.

-The numerical results are summarized as in Fig.~\ref{smallwindowresult}, where the gray background indicates convergent region, black points are the charges such that Eq.~\eqref{dA0} has saddle point solutions, which should be ruled out, and the red points correspond to the charges in the small window.
+We plot and exam the results by hand.
+The results for $n=4$ are provided in the supplementary material for readers' reference.
+They are summarized as in Fig.~\ref{smallwindowresult}, where the gray background indicates convergent region from Eq.~\eqref{eqn:GRR}, black points are the charges such that Eq.~\eqref{dA0} has saddle point solutions, which should be ruled out, and the red points correspond to the charges in the small window.

-According to the numerical results, one can conclude that small windows of this non-abelian GLSM are given as the following: \begin{itemize} \item $n=3$
+According to the numerical results, the small windows of $U(2)$ GLSM with one determinantal field are given as the following: \begin{itemize} \item $n=3$

 \item $n=4$

 \end{itemize} If one counts the number of generators in the small windows, one can conclude that, in the cases of $n=3$ and $n=4$,

 and together with the number of Coulomb vacua \eqref{numCV1}, one can see that they match the total Witten index and the above analysis is consistent: